bradtiltonnow/ccl1200-k23/guidebook.md

     ![](images/2023-04-26-10-35-56.png)

-2. Now add another event handler, choose **Refresh** under *Get Vehicle Info GQL 1*, and click **Add**.
+2. Now add another event handler, choose **Refresh** under *Get Related Vehicle Info GQL 1*, and click **Add**.
 This will refresh the data resource which will also refresh any components using data from teh data resource.

 3. **Save** the page and open it in the runtime to test.